 I have found a stray dog/cat

-If you have found a stray you can drop it off at your local police department or district.
-The police have procedures in place for handling animals that brought to them when MADACC is closed.
+If you have found a stray dog or cat you can drop it off at your local police department or district.
+The police have procedures in place for handling animals that are brought to them when MADACC is closed.
 If the animal needs immediate medical attention (active bleeding, motor vehicle injury, animal is lateral) they can be brought to VCA MECA.
 Animals that do not need immediate medical attention can also be brought to your local police department (limps, minor abrasions, poor body condition).
-MADACC cannot accept animals outside of operation hours, even if there are staff present in the building, due to safety and staffing.
+MADACC cannot accept animals outside of operation hours, even if there are staff present in the building, due to safety and security reasons.
 No other organization outside of local law enforcement can take in a stray.
 If you are able to safely hold the animal overnight you can bring the animal in to MADACC the next business day or call us at 8am (414-649-8640) the next business day and arrange for MADACC to pick up.

 I need to surrender my animal